You’ve probably heard a lot about positive parenting over the past few years. It seems everyone is recommending it as the best way to raise your kids.

-Your kids could have a free-for-all.
-Some of us may have been raised this way.
+If you had a permissive parent, everything was a free-for-all for you.
 You went out whenever you wanted, no one checked up on if you kept up with school work, and basically there wasn’t a lot of direction.

-The main problem is that parenting isn’t a sliding scale like I’ve drawn above.
+The main problem with this model is that parenting isn’t a sliding scale from permissive to authoritarian.
 Instead, it is better represented as a graph, like below.